Viability of Boosted Light Dark Matter in a Two-Component Scenario: Summary and Discussions

 \section{Summary and Discussions}

-In summary, we have arranged a low-mass scalar DM and a comparatively heavy-mass fermionic DM candidate in a modified $\nu 2HDM$ scenario and discuss the DM phenomenology in the context of relic density.
-In the $\nu 2HDM$ discussed here, there is one light CP even neutral scalar ($\approx 20~{\rm MeV}$) in addition to right-handed (RH) neutrinos $N_{R_i}$.
-One gauge singlet neutral scalar $\phi_3$ is added to the model which is stabilized to be the DM under the $Z_2$ symmetry.
-The vector-like lepton Lagrangian $L_{VLL}$ leads to one vector-like doublet ($N$) and one vector-like singlet ($\chi$).
-Mixing of the vector-like doublet ($N$) and vector-like singlet ($\chi$) gives the second DM candidate of our model i.e. the fermionic DM $\chi_1$.
-The Yukawa sector of the $2HDM$ contains the interaction of the SM fermions with the Higgs bosons.
-Along with other constraints, the oblique parameters could have constrained the model because of the light scalar $H$, but the addition of vector-like doublet and singlet do allow for more favorable parameter space.
-After imposing different constraints such as Higgs and $Z$ boson invisible widths, stability of the potential etc, we choose the benchmark points from the allowed region of the parameter space.
+In summary, we propose a low-mass scalar DM and a comparatively heavy-mass fermionic DM candidate in a modified $\nu \rm 2HDM$ scenario and discuss the DM phenomenology in the context of relic density.
+In the $\nu \rm 2HDM$ discussed here, there is one light CP even neutral scalar ($\approx 20~{\rm MeV}$) in addition to right-handed (RH) neutrinos $N_{R_i}$.
+One gauge singlet neutral scalar $\phi_3$ is added to the model which is stabilized to be the DM under the $Z_2^{DM}$ symmetry.The model is further extended with one vectorlike doublet ($N$) and one vectorlike singlet ($\chi$).
+Mixing of the vectorlike doublet ($N$) and vectorlike singlet ($\chi$) gives the second DM candidate of our model i.e. the fermionic DM $\chi_1$.
+The Yukawa sector of the $\rm 2HDM$ contains the interaction of the SM fermions with the Higgs bosons.
+Along with other constraints, the oblique parameters constrain the model tightly because of the light scalar $H$, but the addition of vectorlike doublet and singlet allow for more favorable parameter space.
+After imposing other constraints such as Higgs and $Z$ boson invisible widths, stability of the potential etc, we choose the benchmark points from the allowed region of the parameter space.